tkarthikeyan132/Machine-Learning-Assignments/README.md

 ## Note

 - All the solutions provided in this repository have been implemented from scratch.
 Feel free to explore the code.
-- This repository is open for reference to everyone except the students currently enrolled in the COL774 course.
+- This repository is open for reference to everyone except the students currently enrolled in the COL774-Machine Learning course offered at IITD.
 If you are currently taking COL774, we encourage you to refrain from accessing this repository to maintain the academic integrity of the course.

 ## Special Thanks